 This is another great par 4.
 Marsh and water loom right and short left on the tee shot.
 Out of bounds is down the left side.
 Intimidating visually, but it is a very wide fairway.
 The play is down the left side of the fairway for the widest part of the fairway, and the best slightly uphill approach to the green.
 For a long hole, the green is not real deep.
 The green angles from front left slightly to the back right.
 Water front and to the right of the green, and water to the back of the green.
 Aim for the front left-center of this green.
 4 is a great score.

-This par 3 green was completely re-built a few years ago to rave reviews due to the severe slope left to right.
-While still a great hole, it is now a very fair green to play.
-Just short or slightly right affords the best opportunity for an up and down.
+This par 3 green was completely re-built a few years ago to rave reviews due to the prior severe slope left to right.
+While still a great hole, it is now a kinder, gentler green to play.
+Just short, or slightly right affords the best opportunity for an up and down.
 Many times it is difficult to feel the wind since the tee is nestled between trees, but generally the prevailing wind is in coming toward you, or slightly against from the right. (look at the clouds) Picking the correct club to this very long green is difficult, but important.

 Keep the tee shot to the left on this hole.
 The ball will work off the hill to the fairway most of the time.
-Keep left of the big tree on the right because the lake is on the right between #1and #9.
+Keep left of the big tree on the right because the lake is on the right between #1 and #9.
 A narrow long green awaits the approach shot… pick the correct club and favor the left center of the green.
-Again the ball should work a little right and a greenside bunker sits right of the green.
-Putts will go sneaky quick from the left side to the right side.
+Again, the ball should work a little right, and a green-side bunker sits right of the green.
+Putts will be sneaky quick from the left side to the right side.

-Check the plate on the back side of the white tee “235 to the creek” Right over the cart path at the corner of the lake is the short way to cut the corner, but be careful there is O.B. left on the range and the creek is tough to carry straight or to the right side of the fairway.
+Check the plate on the back side of the white tee complex “235 to the creek”.
+Hitting over the cart path at the corner of the lake is the short way to cut the corner, but be careful there is O.B. left on the range, and the creek is tough to carry straight, or to the right side of the fairway.
 Most will do better playing it as a three shot hole.
 The green angles from front-left to the back right and is not real deep.
 The green side bunker, front and right is very deep… AVOID.
 Pick the correct club on the approach and aim for the left center of the green.

 Just stand and appreciate the view for starters.
 This is a great, short par 4.
 Under certain conditions the long hitters can potentially reach this green on the tee shot.
 The best play is to hit the ball in the fairway and leave between 100-120 yards in for the approach shot.
 The hill to the left generally kicks the tee shot toward the fairway.
 The second shot plays downhill over water and generally the prevailing winds come from behind making the correct club choice imperative.
 However, long can be O.B. and short is not good either.

 Don’t buy in to the 18th handicap hole being easy… it is a great short par 4.
 Starting at the green and going back, it slopes from the right side of the green down to the left side near the creek.
 The best angle for the second shot is from the left side of the fairway and that brings the O.B. left into play.
 So the bailout tee shot in the right rough is a very difficult shot to hold on this green.
 Aim for the right center of the green and allow it to funnel to the left side of the green for an uphill putt.
-DONOT GET GREEDY!
-A tee shot to the 80-100 yard range is the best area to approach the green from.
+DO NOT GET GREEDY!
+A tee shot to the 80-100 yard range is the best area to approach the green from. * The fence left of the green is an immovable obstruction.
+One may take stance and swing relief from the fence.
+Left of the fence is out of bounds.
+(The fence was installed for the safety of all golfers, and employees.)

 This a great short par 3.
 As you can see the left side of the green is very shallow.
 Left is a “sucker pin” and one has to have the perfect club for the yardage.
 Aim for the right center of this green and take your medicine and be happy with a par if the birdie putt does not fall.
-Easy to make a 5 on this hole if you blow it long or hit in the greenside bunkers.
+Easy to make a 5 on this hole if you blow it long or hit in the green-side bunkers (some sand and grass bunkers).
 The wind is tough to guage because one can’t feel it, but it is there.
 Normally the wind will be coming at you and slightly from the right.

 This par 4 is a beauty.
 Try to avoid the large fairway bunker on the left.
 The lake is in front, but there is quite a bit of room between it and the green… do not let it intimidate you☺.
 There is a little false front to this green as well so it will not bounce on most likely.
 This is a two-tier green and very large, so pick the correct club to get to the proper level of the green.
 Long hitters need to caution not to hit the tee shot in the water if they are playing any of the tees forward of the championship tees.
 4 is a great score here as well.

 Thanks for coming!
+We do appreciate your business.
 This is a great finishing hole to this golf course.
 A generous fairway, but there is plenty of trouble… O.B. left and a lateral hazard to the right.
-Generally downwind the long hitters can reach this green in two.
-(Quite a bit of room between the lake and the green) Otherwise a lay up shot between the two lakes to about the 70-100 yard range is recommended.
+Generally downwind, the long hitters can reach this green in two.
+(Quite a bit of room between the lake and the green) Otherwise, a lay up shot between the two lakes to about the 70-100 yard range is recommended.
 This huge two-tier green it is a tough one.
 Being on the correct level will go a long way in helping to determine one’s score.
 We hope you had a great time here at Oak Shadows… Hurry back!